skip to main content

 Cons

-• Built-in swaddle can limit movement and development if used for too long
+• Built-in swaddle can limit movement and development if used too long

 SNOO is far and away the product I get asked about the most as a baby gear expert.
-“Is SNOO worth it?” and “Should I register for the SNOO?” are questions I field all the time from expecting parents.
-My answer?
-It depends.
+“Is it worth it?”
+“Should I register for it?”
+My answer is always the same: it depends.
+But if you’re set on a smart crib, it’s the gold standard.

-Opinions on SNOO are decidedly mixed.
+Opinions on SNOO are genuinely mixed, not because of its functionality (tech-wise, it’s the best smart crib on the market), but because it’s “magic” is pretty baby-dependent.
 Many parents absolutely swear by it.
 “The Snoo was a game changer,” one mom told us.
 “It’s the absolute best,” said another.
 “We were able to get much-needed sleep, and our newborn loved the motion and comfort it provided.
 We also loved the safety aspects.”

 Additional Specs